 We really do think San Francisco can be enjoyed at any time of the year.
 Of course, if you are free to choose any time of the year to plan your trip, which is not often the case, Then Autumn is really the top Season.
 It feels every bit as warm and dry as Summer but the lack of Fog really is a boost.

 Spring is not far behind but just that bit cooler than the autumn.
-Summer is still fantastic and the Fog while cool and annoying does clear most days, leading to beautiful bright sunshine.
-Winter is the “bust” season but the city can still be enjoyed, just in a different way.
+Summer is still fantastic and the Fog, while cool and a bit annoying, does clear most days, leading to beautiful bright sunshine.
+Winter is the “bust” season but the city can still be enjoyed, just in a different way, it will also be immeasurably quieter in the winter, while Spring and Fall the crowds build.
+In summer things can be really hectic and queues and wait times for attractions can be huge, along with sky-high hotel prices.

 Let us know if you have experienced the Infamous San Francisco Fog? or any other weather phenomena while visiting? or maybe you would like to know what the weather might be like on your up-coming trip.
 Just drop us a comment below and we will get back to you asap.